Moving or sending goods

 There is an exception for intentional damage.
 If the carrier or an employee intentionally damage or harm your goods, they're liable for the full cost no matter what type of contract you have.

 There is also an exception for mail.
-Letters with postage of 80 cents or less are covered by the Postal Services Act 1998, and there is no right to compensation if they are lost or damaged, or arrive late.
+Letters are covered by the Postal Services Act 1998, and there is no right to compensation if they are lost or damaged, or arrive late.

 Making a claim

-Under the Carriage of Goods Act, you have 30 days to make a claim.
+Under the Contract and Commercial Law Act, you have 30 days to make a claim.
 However, the carrier's contract may specify a different period - in some cases just a few days.
 The carrier is free to do this, so it pays to check when you sign the contract.